This Sweet Potato Chicken Chili is full of veggies, tender chicken and a super flavorful broth. Healthy and delicious. Comes together in 30 minutes!

 Add olive oil to the bottom of a large dutch oven or stock pot.
 Heat over a medium flame.
 Add onion and 1/4 teaspoon salt.
 Sweat for 3-4 minutes until softened.
 Add garlic, sweet potato, another 1/4 teaspoon salt, cumin and oregano.
 Sweat another 2-3 minutes until the sweet potatoes begin to soften.

-Add white beans, green chiles, shredded chicken, remaining salt and chicken stock.
+Add white beans, green chiles, shredded chicken, remaining salt, chicken stock, and corn.
 Bring to a boil and reduce to a simmer.
 Simmer for 15-20 minutes until beans start to soften and butternut squash is fork-tender.